MicrosoftDocs/cpp-docs/docs/cpp/numeric-boolean-and-pointer-literals-cpp.md

 ## Integer literals

 Integer literals begin with a digit and have no fractional parts or exponents.
-You can specify integer literals in decimal, octal, or hexadecimal form.
-You can specify signed or unsigned types, and long or medium types.
+You can specify integer literals in decimal, binary, octal, or hexadecimal form.
+You can optionally specify an integer literal as unsigned, and as a long or long long type, by using a suffix.

 When no prefix or suffix is present, the compiler will give an integral literal value type **`int`** (32 bits), if the value will fit, otherwise it will give it type **`long long`** (64 bits).